lmoss6/bzan552/Case_3_-_Donation_Area_Associations.md

     ##  $ GRADUATION_YR  : int  NA 2018 NA NA 2017 NA NA NA 2018 NA ...
     ##  $ MAJOR          : Factor w/ 197 levels ""," ","C100",..: 1 45 1 1 176 1 1 1 122 1 ...

-The first thing we needed to do was narrow down the dataset just to the columns we needed to convert this data frame to a Transactions object so that we could run the 'arules' algorithm on it.
+The first thing we did was narrow down the dataset to just the columns we needed to convert this data frame to a Transactions object so that we could run the 'arules' algorithm on it.
 The only two columns we needed for that were ID\_NUMBER and GIFT\_DEPARTMENT.
 After some thought, it was determined this was the best level to do the assocation rule mining.
 Since all of the donors in this file had made a gift to the College of Business - which would have been contained at the GIFT\_SCHOOL level - any results we tried to find using GIFT\_SCHOOL would have very limited usefulness.
 That's because the confidence for all of the generated rules for gifts to the College of Business would have been 1, since everyone in the file had done this.

 We then needed to remove duplicate rows, since people could have given to different departments under the same school.
 These rows would have been unique in the original file but no longer in the smaller file.
 After removing duplicates, we were then left with 7,461 rows.
 From there, we could then take the final step of coverting the data to the Transactions object.